1 | How long can I stay without a visa?

 1. Risotto al Nero di Seppia: The original Italian risotto derives from northern Italy but you’ll want to try the speciality of the Veneto region, Risotto al nero di seppia.
 Particularly fun to eat because it’s black; a result of the key ingredient, cuttlefish, which are cooked with their ink-sacs intact.

-: Ristorante Tintoretto in the Veneto capital, Venice.
+Try it: Ristorante Tintoretto in the Veneto capital, Venice.
 Off the main canals and more relaxed than most Venetian pit stops, the black risotto is always a main player on the menu.

 Address:Cannaregio, 2578, 30121, Venice.